xchen34/transcendence/README.md

 ## Deployment Notes
 - Update NGINX `servername` to match domain.
-- Use a trusted SSL certificate (Let’s Encrypt or commercial).
+- Use a trusted SSL certificate (Let’s Encrypt or commercial), ssl.sh can help you to configure certification.
 - Keep secrets (JWT, OAuth credentials) outside of repo.
-- For scaling:
-  - Use Redis / RabbitMQ as message broker
-  - Migrate DB to PostgreSQL/MySQL for higher concurrency
-  - Scale Game Engine horizontally with message queues

----

-## Production‑Ready Highlights
-**Backend Focus**
-- Designed Node.js/Fastify microservices for real‑time WebSocket gameplay, authentication, and record storage, deployed via Docker.

-**Frontend/Game Focus**
-- Built a 3D multiplayer Pong game using TypeScript + Babylon.js with frame synchronization and low‑latency input handling.

-**Fullstack/DevOps Focus**
-- Deployed microservices with Docker & NGINX, integrated OAuth2 + 2FA authentication, and automated build with Makefile.

 ---